qutech/QuMADA/docs/device_object.rst

 use device.save_defaults.
 This stores all parameter values (of parameters that can be set).
 With device.set_defaults() you can reset it to the stored configuration.
 Alternatively you can use "device.save_state(name)" and "device.set_state(name)" to store and set multiple working points with custom names.
 They can also be accessed via "device.states" in case you forgot the name.
 For all of those methods the parameters are ramped to the final state by default (with the default QuMada ramp rate).

-You can use the argument "ramp = False" to avoid this, or use keyword arguments (ramp_rate, duration) to adjust the ramp speed when calling the methods.
-Alternatively, you can set the parameter "device.ramp" to True or False in order to control the behaviour for the complete device.
+To get a quick overview over the device_object's capabilities we recommend to go through the device_object_example.py, which can be found in qumada\src\examples.
+It provides a couple of examples and wors with dummy instruments.